USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 1. include cloud enabled services with well documented APIs that are accessible by end users.
 One example of this is the current work to cloud enable the SPICE server with support for USGSCSM and ISIS style sensor models.
 These services should be documented such that they can be deployed by anyone to the same cloud hosting provider that ASC deploys them to [^clouddeploy].
     - Projects using this capability: (1) most, if not all, internal users transitioning to using the remote, cloud enabled SPICE service, (2) control projects using AutoCNet transitioning to using cloud SPICE services, (3) STAC search, data/metadata management, and catalog APIs, (4) nomenclature capabilities as more accessible APIs, and (4) other unidentified cloud enabled services which should be able to link to at least one project or user community that will make use of the service.
     - Supporting community policy and finding documents:
-        - OMB M-1313 (Build information systems to support interoperability and information accessibility; (a) the system must be scalable and flexible.)
+        - OMB M-13-13 Build information systems to support interoperability and information accessibility; (a) the system must be scalable and flexible.
         - SAT Finding 9: Found that the code is being developed openly, as requested.
 The natural extension to this finding is to provide open and accessible SaaS and APIs.
         - SAT Finding 20: Broadening the SPICE web server
         - NASA PDE Recommendation 10: The prioritization of cross organizational APIs, as opposed to individually developed APIs, benefits the community.
+        - NASA SDMCGS 2.3: Support the use of commercial cloud capabilities for open science to make data accessible to a diverse et of users.

 1. provide user accessible data necessary to use libraries in the software portfolio via the cloud.
     - Projects using this capability: (1) all users performing an installation of our code base.
     - Supporting community policy and finding documents:
       - SAT Finding 8: Increase code modularity
       - NASA PDE Findings 40, 41, 42: Cloud and HPC are enabling technologies, pending adoption of data interoperability and usability concerns (as identified within the PDE findings).
 Software should be available and immediately usable as data issues are incrementally addressed.
+      - NASA SDMCGS 2.3: Support the use of commercial cloud capabilities for open science to make data accessible to a diverse et of users.

 ##### In the next five years, the ASC software portfolio should:
 1. provide examples of containerized software libraries (ISIS) that are cloud deployed, including examples creating processing pipelines using one or more linked services.